saiedanwar7/tech-academy-website/README.md

 ### Extra Packeges:
 - Bootstrap
 - React Route
-- Al Also All Images Collect from Internet
+- And Also All Images Collect from Internet